E-learning and LMS blog articles

 Share

 So much of the content and information we consume daily is now gathered using our smartphones.
-Whether it be the news, social media, watching films or simply reading the time, our mobile devices have become an extension of us and an essential part of everyday life.
-If mobile devices are so ingrained into our day-to-day life, then it makes sense for your e-learning courses to be mobile friendly too.
+Whether it's reading the news, scrolling through social media, or watching videos, our mobile devices have become an extension of us and an essential part of everyday life.
+As mobile devices are so ingrained in our day-to-day lives, it only makes sense for your e-learning courses to be accessible through them too.

 Most people have experienced the inconvenience of accessing a website on their smartphone that clearly has not been developed with mobile users in mind.
 It may be that you have to zoom in or out to see anything, swipe left to right to read text, navigate through oversized and blurry images that often overlap important text.
 Not only is this a deterrent from returning to the website but it also undermines the validity and quality of the business or organisation that the website is representing.